 In January 2015, employees paid 0.75% of total monthly earnings and the employer paid 13.10%.

-To be eligible to claim benefits, you must have paid a certain amount in contributions or worked a specific amount of hours.
+To claim benefits, you must pay a certain amount in contributions or worked a specific amount of hours.
 So, you must have at least worked for:

 - 60+ hours/paid contributions equal to 60 times the minimum hourly wage over a period of one month;